 Logo for the Vineyard Church of the Peninsula

-We are the Vineyard Church of the Peninsula, currently meeting at The WorkPlace in Newport News, as well as online via Zoom.
+We are the Vineyard Church of the Peninsula, a small church group currently meeting at The WorkPlace in Newport News, as well as online via Zoom.
 We are members of the growing Community of Churches called ‘Vineyard’ across the US and beyond.
 As a church of families, we like to celebrate the life Jesus has given us.
 Ours is a contemporary, casual service when we meet on Sundays at 10 AM.
 We try to focus on making our 21st Century lives work with The Bible as a ‘Life Bible’.
 At the end of the teaching, we pray for and encourage one another.

 Whether you just moved to Hampton Roads, got transferred here, have lived here forever, or are just vacationing here, we’re always excited to include new folks in our family.
 So, the welcome is sincere.
 Drop us a line if you’d like more information.